LGro/reunicorn-website/content/en/alternatives.md

 ## Beer With Me {.title .is-3}

 We love the emphasis on meeting up in person that [Beer With Me](https://beerwithme.se/) has.
-Coagulate extends this emphasis for drinking together here and now, to alcohol unrelated gatherings right now as well as scheduled in the future.
+Coagulate extends this emphasis on drinking together here and now, to alcohol unrelated gatherings right now as well as scheduled in the future.
 Also, Coagulate makes it even easier to be sure that you can reach who ever you would like to meet with, providing up-to-date contact information.
 And while the three Swedes behind Beer With Me seem like nice folks, we hope that you can sleep even better knowing that Coagulate could not even sell information about your drinking, meeting or other social aspects even if we changed our minds.